ShedBarney/6or7hills/README.md

 ## Race & Challenge

-Each year, on a weekend in June, a gaggle of runners/masochists run a (roughly) 25KM tour of each of the seven hills in Edinburgh.
+Each year, on a weekend in June, a gaggle of runners/masochists run a (roughly) 25KM tour of each of the seven hills in Edinburgh, with 2200 feet of ascent/descent.
-The route they take is up to them.
+The route they take is up to them but they must hit each of the hills in a certain order.
+Starting and ending at Calton hill.

 Last year's winner ran a time of 99 minutes.
+There's a _race_ race and a challenge.

-Further information [here](https://www.seven-hills.org.uk/) if any #fitness Hippo's fancy it.
+Further information [here](https://www.seven-hills.org.uk/) if any #fitness Hippo's fancy it!

 ## The Hippo's hoofprints